agileware/wp-civicrm-ux/README.md

 Parameters:
  - `type`: activity type id.
 Support multiple values separated by comma without space.
 Default empty
  - `limit`: the max number for result.
 Default `PHP_INT_MAX`
- - `relationship-id`: by supplying this parameter, related contacts' activities will be in the result.
+ - `relationship-id`: by supplying this parameter, related contacts' activities will be added into the result.
  - `field`:fields to return.
 Separated by comma without space.
 Default return contact name and activity subject.
     The order of the output fields will be the same here.
  - `format`: set to `table` for a tabular layout